Having the Tuesday off from work for Melbourne Cup day provided a great opportunity to get a 4-day long weekend with only one day off work.

 We hiked up to Purple Peak Saddle which was a short but challenging afternoon hike.
 There were so many wonderful hiking options, but we really needed the chill out time, reading and relaxing at Blythcliffe.
-The best way to read the start of the Purple Peak saddle within adding to our hike was to drive straight up Rue Balguerie (where Blythcliffe is), keep left at the fork and drive until the road stopped!
+The best way to reach the start of the Purple Peak saddle without adding to our hike was to drive straight up Rue Balguerie (where Blythcliffe is), keep left at the fork and drive until the road stopped!

 In short: Akaroa is a peaceful little town near Christchurch and perfect for dolphin swimming, relaxing, hiking and eating at Rona’s.